 High performance data

 [NPU-assisted query execution].
 Neural Processing Units (NPUs) are emerging hardware accelerators optimized for matrix operations.
 This project explores how to offload parts of query execution—such as joins or aggregations—to NPUs, leveraging their parallel computation model to accelerate analytical workloads.
+The project will target popular in-process database systems such as SQLlite or DuckDB.

 [Adaptive SQL compilation in Apache Spark].
 Data processing systems such as Apache Spark perform runtime JIT compilation of SQL to machine code.
 Such compilation is typically static: once compiled, the code is never modified.
 In this project we want to instead explore “dynamic” compilation techniques in the context of Apache Spark SQL.
 Related work (1).